I-League 2018-19: East Bengal's Alejandro Menendez under no doubt that Chennai City will drop points | Goal.com

 "The situation is totally different from the reverse fixture.
 It's a different moment of the season and both teams need to get points.
 This is the only similarity that we can find.
 We have all the tools that we need to win the match and if we play in the way we practice, we know what we will win the match."

 "So they will come very strong at us.
 It's going to be a home match for them with the crowd supporting them.
 It's going to be a challenging match for us but my boys are ready and we are looking forward for tomorrow's match in a positive mindset.
-I hope we can take some positives from tomorrow's match," he added.
+I hope we can take some positives from tomorrow's match."